0xAX/linux-insides/interrupts/interrupts-9.md

 }
 ```

 Each `ksoftirqd` kernel thread runs the `run_ksoftirqd` function that checks existence of deferred interrupts and calls the `__do_softirq` function depends on result.
 This function reads the `__softirq_pending` softirq bit mask of the local processor and executes the deferrable functions corresponding to every bit set.
 During execution of a deferred function, new pending `softirqs` might occur.
 The main problem here that execution of the userspace code can be delayed for a long time while the `__do_softirq` function will handle deferred interrupts.
-For this purpose, it has the limit of the time when it must be finsihed:
+For this purpose, it has the limit of the time when it must be finished:

 ```C
 unsigned long end = jiffies + MAX_SOFTIRQ_TIME;